ANRAR4/AutoBTD6/README.md

 By clicking a listing you are redirected to the corresponding file to view it or copy its name for replaying.
 <br>
 <br>
-Listing follow the following format:
+Listings follow the following format:
 <br>
 Format: `status, hero, comments/flags`